atomashevic/vscode-working-memory/README.md

 __Plaintext productivity with a single file__

-Single file plaintext productivity - Access Working Memory file from anywhere in VSCode.
+Single file plaintext productivity - Access your Working Memory file from anywhere in VSCode.

+It doen't matter if you are working on a project, reading documentation, or browsing the web.
+You can quickly capture your thoughts and ideas to a single file without the need to open it.

 Fork of [VSCode Daily Notes](https://marketplace.visualstudio.com/items?itemName=Inaki.vscode-daily-notes) extension.